BenWassa/drop/docs/tests/README.md

 Test data files for import/export functionality testing.

 **Files:**
-- `sample-data-1month.json` - 30 days of realistic tracking data with varying scores across all domains
+- `sample-data-1month.json` - 45 days of realistic tracking data with varying scores across all domains (2025-09-01 to 2025-10-14)

 **Usage:**
 - Use in DOM tests for data import validation